sskeirik/ROSRV/docs/dl-integration-pandoc-source.md

 a configuration file specifying the topics to be monitored.

-The rvmaster process recognizes monitors by the topic names they attempt to connect to.
+The rvmaster process identifies monitors by node name, and handles connections to monitored topic names specially.
-If `<topicname>` is monitored, nodes publishing to `<topicname>` will be connected to any nodes subscribing to `/rv/montiored/<topicname>` and any nodes publishing to `/rv/monitored/<topicname>` will be connected to nodes subscribing to `<topicname>`.
+If `<topicname>` is monitored, ordinary nodes publishing to `<topicname>` will be connected to any monitor nodes subscribing to `/rv/montiored/<topicname>`, and any ordinary nodes subscribing to `<topicname>` will be connected to any monitor nodes publishing to `/rv/monitored/<topicname>`.
 Establishing a node-to-node connection in ROS includes exchanging the expected topic name and type, so to allow these connections to succeed a ROSRV-generated